combinators/expression-problem/README.md

 The `dependencies` folder contains JUnit 4.0 jar files that are necessary for compiling and running the JUnit test cases.

-On Windows, execute the `execute.bat` script within its current directory.
-On Linux, execute the `execute.sh` script within its current directory.
+On Windows, execute the `evaluate_java.bat` script within its current directory.
+On Linux, execute the `evaluate_java.sh` script within its current directory.

 Both scripts will create a `java-report.txt` file within `target/ep-firstVersion/`.